 How to Understand User Needs in Virtual Reality

-In this video, UX consultant Frank Spillers talks about user research in the context of virtual reality.
+In this video, CEO of Experience Dynamics and UX consultant, Frank Spillers talks about user research in the context of virtual reality.

 Show Hide video transcript